queicherius/runelite-time-tracking-reminder/README.md

-# Example
+# Bird House Reminder

-An example greeter plugin
+A [RuneLite](https://runelite.net/) plugin to show an infobox when bird houses are ready.